Varifocal Glasses from Mister Spex:

 Try our varifocal glasses on in 3D using your webcam and choose up to four favourite looks.

 2. Free home-trial

 We’ll send you up to four of your favourite frames for home-trial, free of charge.
 This way you can choose your favourite pair from the comfort of your own home.
-Once you have selected the frames you want, take a front-facing photo of yourself with them on and send it to us.
+If you don't knwo your pupillary distance, you can take a front-facing photo of yourself with your chosen pair and send it to us.
 Our opticians will calculate your pupillary distance for you.

 3. Order online

 Enter your prescription values and complete your order.

 Your glasses are carefully crafted at our master workshop and delivered directly to your door.